 During the Victorian era, societal customs meant that expressions of specific emotions and feelings were taboo, at least when spoken out loud.
 These restrictive (some would say repressive) customs meant that it was hard for people, especially members of the upper class, to simply come out and say how they felt.

 Instead, many adopted a secret, coded language: the language of flowers.
 Known as floriography, the Victorians adopted flower language from the Ottoman Empire.
 Here, women living in harems would often use gifts of flowers to send rhyming messages to each other in a game known as selam.

-The practice spread to Europe in the 18th century, and soon became a popular trend.
-It was especially welcomed by young couples who were courting, as gifts of flowers known as tussiemussies or nosegays allowed them to send coded messages to one another.
+The practice spread to Europe in the 18th century and soon became a popular trend.
+It was especially welcomed by young couples courting, as gifts of flowers known as tussiemussies or nosegays allowed them to send coded messages to one another.

 In the Victorian language of flowers, different types of blossoms carry different meanings.
 Color matters, as well.
 For example, while a red rose may mean romantic love, an orange love may symbolize pride, friendship, and fascination.
 And while a white lily might mean “it’s heavenly to be with you,” an orange lily sent a message of hatred.
 Yet tiger lilies symbolized wealth and pride!